DeterminateSystems/bootspec-secureboot/rfc.md

 # Open Questions

-- Should there be a general-purpose "meta" field which allows arbitrary extension of the data?
+- Should there be a general-purpose "meta" or "extensions" field which allows arbitrary extension of the data?
+What should this look like?

 # Future Work